splunk/addonfactory-ucc-generator/docs/quickstart.md

 * `-v` / `--verbose` - [optional] show detailed information about created/copied/modified/conflict files after build is complete.
     This option is in experimental mode.
 Default: `False`.
+* `--pip-version` - [optional] pip version that will be used to install python libraries.
+Default: `latest`.
+* `--pip-legacy-resolver` - [optional] Use old pip dependency resolver by adding flag '--use-deprecated=legacy-resolver' to pip install command.
+Default: `False`.
+PLEASE NOTE: this flag is deprecated and will be removed from pip in the future.
+Instead of using this flag, the correct solution would be to fix the packages your project depends on to work properly with the new resolver.
+Additionally, please note that this flag is not compatible with pip version `23.2`, use `23.2.1` instead.

 #### Verbose mode